Tuesday, June 11, 2019

 The History of Cahokia's Five Woodhenges.

-The Cahokia Woodhenge was a series of large timbers forming a circle located roughly one-half mile to the west of Monks Mound in the Indian Village of Cahokia site (Collinsville, Illinois, today).
+The Cahokia Woodhenge was a series of large timbers forming a circle located roughly one-half mile west of Monks Mound in the Indian Village of Cahokia site (Collinsville, Illinois, today).

 An Illustration of the Cahokia Woodhenge.